YosysHQ/yosys/docs/source/appendix/APPNOTE_010_Verilog_to_BLIF.rst

 can not be expressed in BLIF as it is.
 Instead we need to use a synthesis script that transforms this form to synchronous resets that can be expressed in BLIF.

 (Note that there is no problem if this coding techniques are used to model ROM, where the register is initialized using this syntax but is never updated otherwise.)

 :numref:`amber23.ys` shows the synthesis script for the Amber23 core.
-In line 17 the add command is used to add a 1-bit wide global input signal with the name globrst.
+In line 17 the add command is used to add a 1-bit wide global input signal with the name ``globrst``.
 That means that an input with that name is added to each module in the design hierarchy and then all module instantiations are altered so that this new signal is connected throughout the whole design hierarchy.